 It’s a wrap!
 The final episode of The Insurance Apprentice 2017, ‘Announcing the winner’, sponsored by PWV Insurance Brokers, sees Kabelo Paile, Relationship Manager at Santam, crowned as the winner of the third season….

-Inseta decided that they would like the apprentices to go to Ekurhuleni West College, Boksburg, which is a TVET College, to talk to students of whom some already have a qualification.
-The audience was tough and probably did not cooperate the way the apprentices envisaged it… it makes for some interesting viewing.
+Inseta decided that they would like the contestants to go to Ekurhuleni West College, Boksburg, which is a TVET College, to talk to students of whom some already have a qualification.
+The audience was tough and probably did not cooperate the way the contestants envisaged it… it makes for some interesting viewing.

 In episode one of The Insurance Apprentice 2017, you will meet eight bright, young industry professionals.
 You will also hear from Simon Colman, Head of Commercial Solutions for SHA, who is the new head judge, and Vuyo Lee, independent consultant and third year judge on what they will be looking for throughout the tasks and what they believe the qualities are of a winner.